microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/README.md

 Building the SpectatorView Native Plugin
 ----------------------------------------
+The SpectatorViewPlugin will only be used in the HoloLens application.
+It needs to be built on a PC with visual studio.
 - See: https://github.com/Microsoft/MixedRealityToolkit/blob/master/SpectatorViewPlugin/README.md

+After building the SpectatorViewPlugin project, you will need to copy the generated dlls into your unity project's plugins directory.
+- The compile output for SpectatorViewPlugin will likely be found at:
+>MixedRealityToolkit\SpectatorViewPlugin\SpectatorViewPlugin\Release\SpectatorViewPlugin\

+- The unity plugin directory will likely be found at:
+>MixedRealityToolkit-Unity\Assets\Plugins\WSA\x86\

+>NOTE: This unity plugin directory may not exist by default.
+You can create this directory in windows file explorer or in the unity editor.
+The Plugins directory is one of unity's special folders (https://docs.unity3d.com/Manual/SpecialFolders.html).
+The \WSA\x86\ subdirectories signal that these dlls are for a windows store application with x86 architecture (These are the specifications for HoloLens).

 Project Setup
 -------------
+### Example
+- It may prove helpful to look at an example scene before integrating SpectatorView components into your application.
+After having added the SpectatorViewPlugin dlls to your unity project, you should be able to build and run the provided example scene:
+    - HoloToolkit-Examples\SpectatorView\Scenes\SpectatorViewExample.unity

+### Integrating into your Application
 - Prepare your scene
     - Ensure all visable gameobjects, within your scene, are contained under a world root gameobject.
     ![World Root](Images/WorldRoot.PNG)